StevensSEC/softe.club/sec.club/src/articles/events/pimp-my-terminal/pimp-my-terminal.md

 Need help picking a window manager?
 [LinuxBBQ](https://linuxbbq.com/cream.html) is a linux distro that has **76 different window managers** installed by default so you can try them all out easily.

-<span style="background:red">TODO: download LinuxBBQ ISO to usb drive so people don't have to wait to download it</span>

 ### What should I look for in a window manager?

 It's up to your personal preferences, but if you don't know what you want or need, here's some things to keep in mind.